JoshuaMichaelHall-Tech/linux-mastery-journey/learning_guides/month-01-exercises.md

 7. **Join Linux communities** like the Arch Linux forums or Reddit's r/archlinux

 Remember: The key to mastering Linux is regular practice and exploration.
 Keep experimenting with the command line and system configuration to build confidence and fluency!

+## Acknowledgements

+This exercise guide was developed with assistance from Anthropic's Claude AI assistant, which helped with:
+- Exercise structure and organization
+- Resource recommendations
+- Script development suggestions

+Claude was used as a development aid while all final implementation decisions and review were performed by Joshua Michael Hall.

+## Disclaimer

+These exercises are provided "as is", without warranty of any kind.
+Always make backups before making system changes.